 41. “Be aware that the lighting in the sanctuary is going to have a different effect on the readability of the typeface than it looks in your home.”—Anonymous

-I can’t count the times that a script created at home, in the office, or in coffee shop looked completely different when projected at church.
+I can’t count the times that a script created at home, in the office, or in a coffee shop looked completely different when projected at church.
 Make sure you give yourself plenty of time to troubleshoot your presentation on the equipment you’ll actually be using.

 42. “If you are running multiple videos and or sound clips during one service, go ahead and make volume adjustments in your software before it is time to go live.
 That way your sound guy doesn’t have to adjust for every clip, and it is easier to go one to the next without sound differences.This is especially useful when playing pre-service music videos that you don’t want to be overpowering while people are coming in, and have another more ‘focused’ video later in the worship time.”—B. Snow, Fellowship Rome